Millions of posts go up on social media everyday. Chances are, your posts are jostling for the attention of some of social media's 3.6 billion users.

 Regardless of what platform you're on, coming up with high-quality content that boosts your brand's engagement and conversion rate is no easy feat.
 It means having to come up with fresh content regularly–often daily.

 If you're posting that regularly, you might find yourself struggling to craft effective social media posts.
-Well, we've been in your shoes, so here's a list of things we found helpful in creating engaging social media posts that increase conversions.
+Well, we've been in your shoes, so here's a list of things we found helpful in creating engaging and interactive posts for social media that increase conversions.

 Before you even begin, you need to be very clear of who you're crafting your social media posts for.
 You want to ensure that your content can resonate with your target audience.
 List down the characteristics of your brand's target audience so they can guide the way you communicate your value proposition.

 Start by thinking through your customer's preferences, interests and behaviour.
 Put yourself in their shoes and consider what you might find appealing and motivate you to take action.

 One aspect that is often overlooked is the language used in writing the caption.
 No, we're not talking about just being grammatically correct.
 Instead, think about things like the tone of voice.

 Consider the adjectives you would use to describe your brand.
 For example, if your brand is fun, light-hearted and targets a younger demographic, you might want to use some trendy slang words or inject humour into your caption.